GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 ## Overview

-Future-Customer-Value-Segments (FoCVS) is a data-processing pipeline that helps understand user behavior by calculating Customer Lifetime Value (CLV / LTV) and segmenting customers by total value.
+Future-Customer-Value-Segments (FoCVS) is a configurable and privacy-safe solution for calculating and predicting customer lifetime value (pCLV) and segmenting customers by total value.

 It runs on Google Cloud Dataflow and can be deployed to any Google Cloud Platform (GCP) project.
-You can also run it on-prem / on other cloud providers
+You can also run it on-prem / off of Google Cloud.

 There are two different versions of the pipeline:

-* CSV: read input data and store output as CSV files in Google Cloud Storage (GCS) / on-prem
+* CSV: read input data from, and store output as, CSV files in Google Cloud Storage (GCS) / on-prem
-* BigQuery (BQ): read input data and store output in Google Cloud BigQuery tables
+* BigQuery (BQ): read input data from, and store output in, Google Cloud BigQuery tables

 ## Goals